dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 ## Definition

-An optional seed configuration used to customize how you separate values in a [seed](/docs/build/seeds) with the one-character string you provide.
+You can use this optional seed configuration to customize how you separate values in a [seed](/docs/build/seeds) by providing the one-character string.

 * The delimiter defaults to a comma when not specified.
 * Explicitly set the `delimiter` configuration value if you want seed files to use a different delimiter, such as "|" or ";".